AndreaBe99/gcp_cloud_engineer_notes/Quizzes/exam_topics_with_notes.md

 **Answer: C (B)**

+Spiegazioni:
+A. Errata: Concedere il ruolo di Project Editor a livello organizzativo darebbe accesso completo a tutte le risorse nei progetti dell'organizzazione, il che è troppo permissivo e non segue le migliori pratiche di sicurezza.
+B. Errata: Anche se concedere il ruolo di Project Editor sul progetto di produzione limita i diritti al solo progetto di produzione, questo ruolo consente comunque modifiche a tutte le risorse, il che non previene cambiamenti futuri nelle autorizzazioni associate al ruolo.
+C. Corretta: Creare un ruolo personalizzato che combina solo le autorizzazioni necessarie consente di controllare in modo preciso quali azioni il team DevOps può eseguire.
+Assegnare questo ruolo personalizzato al progetto di produzione è in linea con le migliori pratiche di sicurezza.
+D. Errata: Creare un ruolo personalizzato a livello organizzativo darebbe accesso a tutte le risorse nell'organizzazione, simile a quanto accadrebbe con i ruoli predefiniti, violando l'obiettivo di limitare i permessi e prevenire cambiamenti futuri nelle autorizzazioni.

 #### Question 159

 You are building an application that processes data files uploaded from thousands of suppliers.
 Your primary goals for the application are data security and the expiration of aged data.
 You need to design the application to:

 - Restrict access so that suppliers can access only their own data.
 - Give suppliers write access to data only for 30 minutes.
 - Delete data that is over 45 days old.
   You have a very short development cycle, and you need to make sure that the application requires minimal maintenance.
 Which two strategies should you use?
   (Choose two.)

 A. Build a lifecycle policy to delete Cloud Storage objects after 45 days.
 B. Use signed URLs to allow suppliers limited time access to store their objects.